-The history of Regensburg started in the year 179 after Christ when emperor Marc Aurel founded a large military camp at the confluence of the Rivers Regen and Danube as protection against the Teutons.
-In the following centuries Regensburg developed from the first “capital” of Bavaria to one of the central hubs of commerce in Europe and with the Perpetual Imperial Assembly to one of the “capitals” of the Holy Roman Empire of the German Nation.
+The history of Regensburg started in the year 179 after Christ when emperor Marc Aurel founded a large military camp at the confluence of the rivers Regen and Danube as a protection against the Teutons.
+In the centuries to follow Regensburg developed from the first “capital” of Bavaria to one of the central hubs of commerce in Europe and with the “Perpetual Imperial Assembly” to one of the “capitals” of the Holy Roman Empire of the German Nation.

-Almost unscathed by World War II the ensemble of the historical center of Regensburg was honored in 2006 with the title of a World Heritage Site.
-Around 1.000 single monuments are witnesses of the economic, political and cultural meaning of this fascinating city.
+Almost unscathed by World War II the ensemble of the historical center of Regensburg was honored with the title of a “World Heritage Site” in 2006.
+About 1.000 single monuments are witnesses of the economic, political and cultural meaning of this fascinating city.

-The Stone Bridge, one of the landmarks of Regensburg, was named the 8th wonder of the world and offers a magnificent view of the skyline of the city that is characterized by the medieval dynasty towers.
-Those prestige buildings of patrician families better known from Italy bespeak the enormous wealth of the merchants and are unique in Germany.
+The “Stone Bridge“, one of the landmarks of Regensburg, was named the 8th wonder of the world when it was built and is offering a magnificent view of the skyline of the city that is characterized by the medieval dynasty towers.
+Those prestige buildings of patrician families usually to be found in Italy bespeak the enormous wealth of the merchants of this time and are unique in Germany.

-But Regensburg does not only mean culture but culinary pleasures as well.
-Amongst numerous street cafes and comfortable restaurants the Historic Wurstkuchl is a culinary highlight.
-In this maybe oldest still existing fast food restaurant almost nothing has changed over the last centuries.
-The homemade sausages are still grilled on the charcoal barbecue and served with self-made mustard and sauerkraut.
+But Regensburg is not only culture, but culinary pleasure as well.
+Amongst numerous street cafes and comfortable restaurants the “Historic Wurstkuchl” is a culinary highlight.
+In this maybe oldest still existing fast food restaurant almost nothing has changed over the centuries.
+The homemade sausages are still grilled on the charcoal barbecue and served with homemade mustard and sauerkraut.

-|Kind of tour: private day tour up to 6 guests|
+|Kind of tour: private driver-guide tour – max.
+6 guests|

 |Duration: up to 10 hours|

-|Recommended time of departure: 08:00 h / 09:00 at the latest from Munich City|
+|Departure time: 08:00 h / 10:30 at the latest from Munich|

-|Estimated driving time to destination: ca. 1,5 hours from Munich|
+|Travel time to destination: ca. 1:30 h from Munich|